magnussimonsen/Luna5/src/README-BEST-PRACTICE.md

 # Coding Practices for the Luna Project

-> **Readability above all** – code is read more often than it is written.
+> 📌
-> Consistency and clarity make the project easier to maintain and extend.
+>**Readability above all.** Code is read more often than it is written.

----
+>Consistency and clarity make the project easier to maintain and extend.

 ## Function Style Guidelines